robclewley/ieee754_simulation/README.md

 ```

 If you want to compare the actual values that these objects represent, convert
-them to a Binary number first
+them to a Binary number first.

 ```
 >>> bd = Binary(double(1))